 In the anime Happy Seven, the student council president happens to be the Big Bad's henchman.

-In Katekyo Hitman Reborn!, the student council president Hibari Kyoya has everyone in the school afraid of him; no one does anything even when he harms the other students.
+In Katekyo Hitman Reborn!, the Disciplinary Committee president, Kyoya Hibari, has everyone in the school afraid of him; no one does anything even when he harms the other students.
 He has the director of the local hospital under his fingers and is the most feared deliquent group in their town AND can get rid of dead bodies, no questions asked.

 The reason for Hibari's considerable influence becomes clear by the Varia Arc — he is quite simply one of the deadliest people on the planet and resisting his will immediately puts one in severe physical danger.